The Ultimate Guide to Order Management

 The seven core stages:

-Order Capture (0-2 minutes): Receiving orders from your website, marketplaces, phone, or in-store systems with payment processing and data validation.
+Order Capture: Receiving orders from your website, marketplaces, phone, or in-store systems with payment processing and data validation.

-Order Validation (2-5 minutes): Confirming payment cleared, shipping address exists, and fraud checks.
+Order Validation: Confirming payment cleared, shipping address exists, and fraud checks.
 Failed validation saves you from shipping to fake addresses.

-Inventory Allocation (1-3 minutes): Reserving specific units and determining which warehouse fulfills the order.
+Inventory Allocation: Reserving specific units and determining which warehouse fulfills the order.
 This prevents overselling and optimizes shipping costs.

-Fulfillment Routing (immediate): Automatically sending order details to the right location with picking instructions and shipping requirements.
+Fulfillment Routing: Automatically sending order details to the right location with picking instructions and shipping requirements.

-Picking and Packing (15-45 minutes): Physical fulfillment including quality checks and preparation for shipment.
+Picking and Packing: Physical fulfillment including quality checks and preparation for shipment.

-Shipping and Tracking (24-72 hours): Carrier pickup, transit monitoring, and delivery confirmation with customer notifications.
+Shipping and Tracking: Carrier pickup, transit monitoring, and delivery confirmation with customer notifications.

-Post-Delivery Tracking (ongoing): Managing returns, exchanges, warranty claims, and feedback.
+Post-Delivery Tracking: Managing returns, exchanges, warranty claims, and feedback.

 Problems emerge at predictable points.
 Address mismatches freeze orders in validation.
 Phantom inventory creates allocation failures when your system promises stock that doesn't exist.
 Without clear fulfillment routing, orders sit in limbo while teams debate which location should ship.

-Most operations hit the wall between 50-75 orders per day when manual coordination becomes impossible.
-Your order management system needs to handle this complexity automatically, so your team focuses on exceptions and customer experience instead of chasing missing orders.
+Here's the pattern I've seen over and over.
+Most operations don't break because of raw volume.
+They break when manual coordination across channels stops being something one person can hold in their head.
+Your order management system needs to handle that complexity automatically, so your team focuses on exceptions and customer experience instead of chasing missing orders.

 Do You Need an Order Management System